sachinar/Grafana-Prometheus-weave/README.md

 to access the Kubernetes API.

 To deploy this to the cluster run `kubectl create -f prometheus-config.yaml`.
-You can view this by running `kubectl get configmap --namespace=monitoring prometheus-config -o yaml`.
+Y ou can view this by running
+`kubectl get configmap --namespace=monitoring prometheus-config -o yaml`.
 You can also see this in the Kubernetes Dashboard.

 ### Prometheus Pod ###